JekPasan/python-password-generator/README.md

 This is just to test out what I've learnt so far.
 Any criticism is welcomed.

-When imputing the parameters which yo uwant to be included within the password they need to look something like: "x,y,z,etc".
+When inputing the parameters which you want to be included within the password they need to look something like: "x,y,z,etc".
 The program breaks if you use spaces.